 Screening for all children and adults should include a thorough cardiovascular history, with questions about

-Physical examination should routinely include BP, supine and standing cardiac auscultation, and inspection for features of Marfan syndrome.
+Physical examination should routinely include BP in both arms, supine and standing cardiac auscultation, and inspection for features of Marfan syndrome.
 These measures aim to identify adults as well as rare, apparently healthy young people at high risk of life-threatening cardiac events (eg, people with arrhythmias, hypertrophic cardiomyopathy, or other structural heart disorders).

 Other screening measures:

-Two at-risk populations are commonly overlooked:
+Two populations at risk for injuries are commonly overlooked:

 In girls and young women, screening should detect delayed onset of menarche.
-Girls and young women should be screened for the presence of the female athlete triad (eating disorders, amenorrhea or other menstrual dysfunction, and diminished bone mineral density), which is becoming more common as more adolescent and young women engage in overly intensive physical activity and overly zealous loss of body fat.
+Girls and young women should be screened for the presence of the female athlete triad (eating disorders, amenorrhea or other menstrual dysfunction, and diminished bone mineral density).
+Two questions are validated screening measures for eating disorders:

 There are almost no absolute contraindications to sports participation.
-Exceptions in children include

-Content last modified October 2013
+Content last modified October 2014